 Neck and back pain makes daily activities unbearable and can be very difficult to diagnose and treat.
 Many people don’t consider the neck and back when they think about joint pain, but the spine has many joints.

-The spine begins at the base of the skill and is made up of 24 bones and seven small vertebrae.
+The spine begins at the base of the skull and is made up of 24 bones and seven small vertebrae.
 The joints between the vertebrae are called facets.
 Discs of cartilage in the facet joints stabilize and support the vertebrae while keeping the spine mobile.

 The cartilage in these facet joints can deteriorate with age, discs can slip, and bone spurs grow to adapt to deteriorating cartilage.
 All of these things can result in severe pain, stiffness, and nerve pressure in the back and neck.